-To have a whole Academy approach to managing behaviour, using positive and assertive teaching techniques where pupils are rewarded for positive behaviour.
-There is an agreed set of classroom standards and expectations, which are displayed in every classroom, a system of rewards for positive behaviour and a set of sanctions for unacceptable behaviour.
+The Academy has a whole-school approach to managing behaviour, using positive and assertive teaching techniques where pupils are rewarded for positive behaviour.
+Utilising the 'Pivotal' approach to behaviour management there is an agreed set of pupil expectations, which are displayed in every classroom and around the academy, a system of rewards for positive behaviour and a set of sanctions for unacceptable behaviour.